 GeneCards Summary for ACVR1C Gene

-ACVR1C (Activin A Receptor, Type IC) is a Protein Coding gene.
-Diseases associated with ACVR1C include myositis ossificans.
-Among its related pathways are Signaling by GPCR and L1CAM interactions.
-GO annotations related to this gene include transforming growth factor beta-activated receptor activity and nodal binding.
-An important paralog of this gene is TGFBR2.
+ACVR1C (Activin A Receptor Type 1C) is a Protein Coding gene.
+Among its related pathways are Signaling by NODAL and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is TGFBR1.

 Serine/threonine protein kinase which forms a receptor complex on ligand binding.
 The receptor complex consisting of 2 type II and 2 type I transmembrane serine/threonine kinases.
 Type II receptors phosphorylate and activate type I receptors which autophosphorylate, then bind and activate SMAD transcriptional regulators, SMAD2 and SMAD3.
 Receptor for activin AB, activin B and NODAL.
 Plays a role in cell differentiation, growth arrest and apoptosis.

 Activin receptors transduce signals carried by the TGF-beta family of ligands.
 Such ligands include activin and bone morphogenetic proteins (BMPs).
 Members of this family are involved in a range of processes, including embryogenesis and tissue homeostasis.